Table of contents

-In addition to the theme of the novel, there are certain reasons due to which things shatter.
-Climax of the novel is very much relevant in this regard when the culture of Igbo society was ruined by the expansion of European society.
-Whiteman arrives in Igbo society and brings a new faith i.e. Christianity as well as unique customs; that new religion was entirely against their traditions.
-It is impossible to keep a strong belief on Igbo culture while believing in the new religion.
-For them, accepting christianity means declaring tales of forefathers as white lies as there is no concept of female goddesses in christianity.
-One must give up on one of them; some accept it whereas others reject it, hence, mothers go against daughters, sons against fathers and brothers against brothers; resultantly things fall apart, significance of which the writer gives in the novel, hence, the title is defensible.
+In addition to the theme of the novel, there are certain reasons why things shatter.
+The climax of the novel is very much relevant in this regard when the culture of Igbo society was ruined by the expansion of European society.
+Whiteman arrives in Igbo society and brings a new faith i.e. Christianity as well as unique customs.
+That new religion was entirely against their traditions.
+It is impossible to keep a strong belief in Igbo culture while believing in the new religion.
+For them, accepting Christianity means declaring tales of forefathers as white lies as there is no concept of female goddesses in Christianity.
+One must give up on one of them.
+Some accept it whereas others reject it, hence, mothers speak against daughters, sons against fathers and brothers against brothers.
+Resultantly things fall apart, and the significance of which the writer gives in the novel, hence, the title is defensible.

-Impact of religion on the people is much deeper and they are deeply weakened by the new religion.
+The impact of religion on the people is much deeper and they are deeply weakened by the new religion.
 They are well aware of the fact that it will end their culture.
 The protagonist of the novel tries his best to save his social norms but in vain.
-Neither he can stop whitemen to expand their culture nor he could save his people from destruction and ultimately he finds a good way to get rid of it; he commits suicide.
-It is an example which the poet illustrates that some people do not want to accept new norms.
+Neither he can stop whitemen to expand their culture nor he could save his people from destruction and ultimately he finds a good way to get rid of it.
+He commits suicide.
+It is an example in which the writer illustrates that some people do not want to accept new norms.
 On the other hand, he portrays the example of Okonow’s son who is the representative of those people who accept the change.

-Finally, when the people were divided into two groups; one that accepted the change; second that rejected it; the conflict arose between people and the things shattered.
+Finally, the people were divided into two groups.
+One was of those who accepted the change whereas the second was of those who rejected it.
+Conflict arose between people and things shattered.

 Significance Okonkow’s Life through the Title Things Fall Apart

 Indeed, the title of this novel has its own significance as it mainly focuses on the things of Igbo society that fall apart by the expansion of colonialism and Christianity; however, for whom the things fell apart?
-Of course, for Okonkwo; he is a man of great strength at the start of the novel.
+Of course, for Okonkwo.
+He is a man of great strength at the start of the novel.
 He struggles and achieves respect and ranks among others in his society.
-At the end, when he kills a boy and that too by a mistake, he is exiled.
+In the end, when he kills a boy and that too by a mistake, he is exiled.
 He is forced to leave the society that he loves more than his family.

 Okonkwo’s life starts with prosperity and ends with adversity.
-Title of the novel not only justifies the significance of cultural values of Igbo society but also the life of the protagonist.
+The title of the novel not only justifies the significance of the cultural values of Igbo society but also the life of the protagonist.
 One of the most criticised messages that the writer gives in this novel is: it is very shameful for a nation to accept other cultures and forgets the traditional ones.

-It can safely be said that the title Things Fall Apart has significance of its own as it not only gives readers a hint but also a complete summary of the whole tale that the writer tells us.
+It can safely be said that the title Things Fall Apart has significance of its own as it not only gives readers a hint but also a complete summary of the whole tale that the writer tells.

-At last but not least, the novel explains the story of a society whose values were shattered by colonialism, who could not save itself nor could it save its social values.
+At last but not least, the novel explains the story of a society whose values were shattered by colonialism, which could not save itself nor could it save its social values.
 The conclusion of the novel is in its title.
-Chinua Achebe was very much right while choosing this title as the story is totally relevant to it.
-Consequently, firstly, the moral values and standard were shattered, secondly the life of Okonkwo (protagonist of the novel) was ruined and the people became helpless in front of colonialism; the standards and norms of that society were vanished and they become deserted, as a result of which, their values were shattered; therefore, the title is very much correct for this novel.
+Chinua Achebe was very much right when choosing this title as the story is totally relevant to it.
+Consequently, firstly, the moral values and standards were shattered, secondly, the life of Okonkwo (protagonist of the novel) was ruined and the people became helpless in front of colonialism.
+The standards and norms of that society vanished and they become deserted, as a result of which, their values were shattered; therefore, the title is very much correct for this novel.

-With the growth of European ideas and beliefs, the old traditions of Igbo society begin to falter, things begin to fall apart, traditional beliefs and old practises begin to receive assault.
+With the growth of European ideas and beliefs, the old traditions of Igbo society begin to falter, things begin to fall apart, and traditional beliefs and old practices begin to receive assault.
 As a result, Chinua Achebe cannot induce himself to choose any other title other than “Things Fall Apart”.

 - Discuss in detail the title significance of “Things Fall Apart”, the novel by Chinua Achebe.